-- (1) The pro forma adjustment is made to reflect net proceeds from the sale of approximately shares of our common stock offered in this prospectus at an assumed per share offering price of \$16.00 (which is the midpoint of the range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated fees and expenses payable by us, including the fee to be paid to affiliates of BRS in connection with the termination of the management services agreement.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$16.00 per share would increase (decrease) the amounts representing cash and cash equivalents by \$10.2 million, assuming the number of shares offered by us, as set forth on the cover page of this preliminary prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (2) The pro forma adjustment is made to reflect the acquisition of Eagle.
+- (1) The proforma adjustment is made to reflect net proceeds from the sale of approximately 10,937,500 shares of our common stock offered in this prospectus at a per share offering price of \$18.00, after deducting underwriting discounts and commissions and estimated fees and expenses payable by us, including the fee to be paid to affiliates of BRS in connection with the termination of the management services agreement. - The pro forma adjustment is made to reflect the acquisition of Eagle.
 We have entered into an agreement to acquire Eagle for a formula-based purchase price to be determined (which, based on Eagle's unaudited November 30, 2005 financial results, is currently estimated to be an aggregate of approximately \$57.2 million), subject to adjustment.
 The actual purchase price may be higher or lower, depending upon Eagle's actual financial results through the end of the month immediately preceding the closing of the acquisition.
 In the proposed acquisition, we would acquire all of the capital stock of Eagle High Reach Equipment, Inc. and all of the equity interests of its subsidiary, Eagle High Reach Equipment, LLC.
 Eagle High Reach Equipment, Inc. holds a 50% ownership interest in its subsidiary, Eagle High Reach Equipment, LLC, and SBN Eagle LLC holds the remaining 50%.
 Because in the proposed acquisition we would acquire the ownership interests held by each party, the purchase price would be divided equally between them.
 We anticipate transaction costs of approximately \$0.5 million.
 Our acquisition of Eagle will be accounted for using the purchase method of accounting, pursuant to which we will allocate the total cash cost of acquiring Eagle of \$57.7 million (including anticipated transaction costs of approximately \$0.5 million) to the individual assets acquired and liabilities assumed based on their fair value.